º º º

 "Shall I tell your father you're with thick skins like him?"
 He muttered.
 In the darkness, Kaname's red eyes shimmered like firecrackers.

-Yuuki was also affected by the tremulous sensation of his fury stare.
-Her heavy palm clasped the vampire on the shoulder.
-She gave him a forceful clap and leaned warily in his ear.
+Yuki was also affected by the tremulous sensation of his fury stare.
+She gave the man a forceful clap on the shoulder and leaned warily in his ear.
 "Can you just look at what I brought?"

 He sent an uncertain survey at Kaname, twisted his neck around and tapped his nails on the counter, trailing a tuneless rhythm.
 "Who is he?"
 He whispered.
 "He doesn't look from around here.
 Did you buy him?"